Rate this article 4.90476190476190551 based on 21 reviews

 Depending on the business field in which they operate, LLCs may need to obtain special permits and licenses.
 These documents can be obtained from the Trade and Industry Department.
 In general, business licenses can be distinguished by their type: for products or for services.
 Examples in the first category include those for selling antiques, watched and jewelry, beverages and tobacco, dairy, bakery and confectionary, leather and fir products, furniture, medicines and medical equipment, food products (a ;larger category that includes several other sub-categories according to the food type), toiletries and cosmetics, among many others.
 The types of services that require special licensing for LLC in Hong Kong are those for accommodation, construction, education, financial and insurance services, import and export, human health and social work, professional and business services, real estate, transport, storage and courier services as well as water supply and waste management services, among others.

 The investor must open a bank account for the company incorporated in Hong Kong.
 The Certificate of Incorporation and the Business Registration Certificate can be issued either in electronic form (for online applications) or in hard copy.
 They both have the same legal capacity.
 Some businesses will also have to register with the Inland Revenue Department.
+Our experts can give you more details on the Hong Kong limited company registration procedure.

 Some of the key issues to take into consideration when opening this business form are the following: